cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In {{online}}, the interface of the protocol functions allows that some inputs (and outputs) to be group elements and scalars.
-However, implementations can instead operate over group elements and scalars internally, and only exposing interfaces that operate with an application-specific format of messages.
+However, implementations can instead operate over group elements and scalars internally, and only expose interfaces that operate with an application-specific format of messages.

 ## Error Considerations {#errors}